 Surrounded by the erosion of humanity, he sought refuge for her down the square.
 She held on tight, arms around his neck as she hitched a ride to Bevoin Public Library.
 Then all too suddenly, Cabil stopped, a comrade defending the angle of his retreat as the weapon wielding hunter blocked a direct blow against him.

 Clank— the sharp noise of a grazing metal blade against claw echoed in his ears as his knee dropped to the concrete step.

 "Aye, are ya' just gonna' stand there or bring her in?"
 The armored fur-crowned hunter questioned his comrade with a sneer.
-He veered to his famished scaly opponent drooling on his combat boots.
-"Hey, keep your foul fluids to yourself, demon!"
-A quick death sentence- a bilateral cleave with his elbow blades showered the steps in red.
+A quick death sentence— a bilateral cleave with his elbow blades showered the steps in blood.
 "Can't have one of Aegelleon's finest slaughtered."
 He jested.

-Cabil shook his head, "You flatter me, Brenius."
+Cabil shook his head, "Flattering, Brenius."
 Cabil escorted the girl to the front door, and upon sliding a key card to the reader, a confirming beep allowed them both passage to the foyer.
 Before he could step into the vicinity, a candid elder citizen guarded the agar of the door.
 "Your name, young sir?"
 He interrogated with a raspy undertone.

 Cabil sharpened his gaze at him furrow browed, surveying his fragile contour and burlesque attire.
 "Cabil Hargann, of the Aegelleon forces."
 He gently aided in her dismount, erecting himself over the short balding man.